-What is a Casa Rural (Spain) or Turism Rural (Portugal)?
+What is a Casa Rural (Spain) or Turismo Rural (Portugal)?

-How to Find the Right Casa/Turism Rural for Me?
+How to Find the Right Casa/Turismo Rural for Me?

 Finding the right space you is completely dependent on what you need.
 Therefore, I would begin this process by asking yourself the following questions: